kbrown01/SportStandingsScores/README.md

 ## The Dashboard

 The complete dashboard is contained in dashboard.yaml.
-You can examine that if and make changes you may want.
+You can examine that and make changes you may want.
 It makes extensive use of decluttering to templatize things and make it easier and much shorter to write.
+I think I could go deeper here, but for now it has one template per sport (as the columns are different) and one for game stats.
 It uses flex-table to show standings.
 There is a help_template in a .txt file that can help you identify the fields that contain the columns you wish to show in standings.

 There are a few nice things done with card-mod to implement nicer tabs, colorize active tabs and provide scrolling tables horizontally on smaller displays.
+Although I will say that I designed this for wall pads in the house with large screens, I would likely change things if I ever implemented it to target phone devices.